-7 Reasons to Visit Kuala Lumpur, a City that Flies Under the Radar
+7 Reasons to Visit Kuala Lumpur, the Gateway to South East Asia

 Kuala Lumpur rarely tops anyone’s must-visit list, but it should.
 World travelers rave about Bangkok’s temples, Tokyo’s bullet trains and Bali’s beaches.
 But even the most frequent of globe hoppers rarely land in the magical capital of Malaysia.
 From the aromas of deep-fried samosas in the food courts to the splendor of mosques that dot the landscape, Kuala Lumpur delivers rich culture on an “I’m broke, but I love to travel” budget.
 This is a city long overdue to make your bucket list. — Jeanette Valentine, Soul Of America